ishafiul/editorjstoHtml/README.md

 - Table
 - Raw
 - Delimiter
-- Code
+- Code with highlight.js
 - Quote
 - List
 - Nested List
 - Checklist
 - Embed
-- Image (with NextImage support for nextjs)
+- Image
-- Simple-image (with NextImage support)
+- Simple-image

 **NOTE:** It is pointless to use both `image` and `simple-image` or `List` and `Nested List` block types in the same editor insatnce, but this parser supports them and you can use any of them that fulfills your needs.